rust-lang/rust-project-goals/src/2024h2/0001-Project-goal-slate.md

     * Likely mechanism is a "check box" from the leads of all teams that represents the team consensus

 It is not yet clear how much work it will be to drive this process.
 If needed, the owner will assemble a "goals committee" to assist in assist in reading over goals, proposing improvements, and generally making progress towards a coherent final slate.
 This committee is not intended to be a decision making body.

-## The long-term vision (non-normative)

-Assuming this goal program is successful, we would like to begin another goal sourcing round in late 2024 (likely Oct 15 - Dec 15).
-We see this as fitting into a running process.

 ## Frequently asked questions